jmtemple/python-intro/README.md

 Moving forward, we'll submit our lab notebooks as `.ipynb` files.

-One option is to have a `.py` file that you use to run code and test programs while working through the lab.
-When ready to submit the lab notebook, you add comments and remove extraneous materials.

 You should have an "official" `.ipynb` file that you are using as a lab notebook (separate from your working/testing files).
   * Example: `Lab#_Notebook_Templeton.ipynb`